avoidik/homework_k8s_sonarqube/README.md

 # K8s

-## SonarQube + MySQL
+## SonarQube + PostgreSQL

-In this exercise we will install SonarQube with MySQL on a local Kubernetes cluster atop Minikube
+In this exercise we will install latest SonarQube with PostgreSQL on a local Kubernetes cluster atop Minikube

-Please keep in mind, SonarQube 7.9 and above does not support MySQL backend!
-Therefore, the latest version of SonarQube supported MySQL backend is 7.8.
-Check `feature/postgresql` branch if you wanted to use latest version of SonarQube.

 Tiller is obsolete in Helm 3, hence not presented in this exercise.